-Pentathlon Quebec is proud to host the 2016 Canadian Pentathlon Championships in Sherbrooke, Quebec.
-For more details, please download our Information Package and Entry Form.
+Pentathlon Quebec was proud to host the 2016 Canadian Pentathlon Championships in Sherbrooke, Quebec.
+Click here to view results.

 Baden, ON — The 2015 Canadian Modern Pentathlon Championships will take place in Kitchener-Waterloo and Baden, Ontario August 15-16, 2015.
 Over 30 athletes from British Columbia, Alberta, Quebec, Ontario and the USA are expected to compete in the sport consisting of 5 elements: epee fencing, freestyle swimming, equestrian show jumping and the combined run-laser shoot.The Canadian Championships will feature Olympians Donna Vakalis (Toronto, ON) and Melanie McCann (Mount Carmel, ON), in their first competition after respectively placing 4th and 5th in the TORONTO 2015 Pan American Games, where Donna Vakalis also earned a coveted berth to the 2016 Olympic Games in Rio de Janeiro, Brazil.